 This results in the brass fixtures becoming weak, eventually leading to leakages and needing repairs or replacements.

-Though this is not an issue directly related to PEX pipes, it is indirectly related to the fittings that they require.
+Though this is not an issue directly related to pipes, it is indirectly related to the fittings that they require.

 Hence, in order to make your PEX plumbing system last longer, opt for brass fittings that are resistant to dezincification, or go for poly-alloy (PPSU) PEX fittings.

-You can also opt for installing the longest PEX tubes as your system allows as much as possible.
+You can also opt for installing the longest PEX tubing as your system allows as much as possible.
 This will reduce the number of joints you’d need, reducing the number of fixtures needed, all leading to lower levels of dezincification.

 Last but not the least, you need to ensure that the pipes are installed properly with the right fittings, right tools, and in all the right conditions as discussed above.

 A faulty installation will damage your pipes earlier or get in the way of their performance no matter what pipe you use-PEX or no PEX.
-So, follow the correct rules and factors upon installation to make the best of your PEX pipes.
+So, follow the correct rules and factors upon installation to make the best of your copper pipes.

 Frequently Asked Questions

-1) Are PEX Sensitive To High Temperatures?
+1) Are PEX Sensitive To High Withstand Temperatures?

 2) Can I Connect PEX Pipes Directly To My Water Heater?